oke-aditya/blog/_posts/2020-12-05-Challenges-ML-Projects.md

 But at cases, people try to do too much and re-invent the wheel.
 There are multiple well supported and documented libraries available.
 Try to use those and their methods, most functions are already present and work really well.

 That's all for this blog!
-After reading this you should probably code cleaner if not better.
+Hopefully your next project doesn't become a spaghetti code!